Okello Oculi

 Okello Oculi (1942 – 26 July 2025) was a Ugandan novelist, poet and chronicler of rural African village life.
 Until his death, he was a private political and social consultant based in Abuja, Nigeria.
-Before that, he served as Professor of Social & Economic Research at Ahmadu Bello University in Zaria, Nigeria.
+Before that, he served as Professor of Social and Economic Research at Ahmadu Bello University in Zaria, Nigeria.

 Background

-Oculi was born in 1942, in Dokolo District, Northern Uganda, when the district was still part of Lira District.
+Oculi was born in 1942 in Dokolo District which is present day Lira District of Northern Uganda.

-Oculi was educated at Soroti College, in Soroti, and St. Peter's College Tororo, both in Eastern Uganda.
+Oculi was educated at Soroti College in present day Soroti district and St. Peter's College Tororo all in Eastern Uganda for his O-level journey.
 He then attended St. Mary's College Kisubi for his A-Level examinations (S5 -S6).
-He entered Makerere University, Uganda's oldest university, where he studied political science, graduating in 1967, with a bachelor's degree.
+He entered Makerere University Uganda's oldest university where he studied political science graduating in 1967 with a bachelor's degree.
 During his undergraduate studies at Makerere, he spent one year, from 1964 until 1965, as an exchange student at Stanford University in Palo Alto, California, United States.
 In 1968, he obtained a Master's degree from the University of Essex, in the United Kingdom.
-He obtained a PhD from the University of Wisconsin in 1972.
+In 1972, a Rockefeller foundation scholarship was given to him at the University of Wisconsin.Here he was offered a fellowship and later obtained a doctorate in political science.
+In 1977 after obtaining his PhD, he took a detour to Nigeria dreading the new Ugandan president called Amin.
+This is because while at Makerere university he was part of a student movement that supported the pre-current president(Milton Obote) at the time.

 Oculi died in Abuja on 26 July 2025, at the age of 83.